-In the digitized world, one of the best reasons to visit Uzhgorod is Google’s scarce and uninformative response to this query.
-Hidden in the Carpathians, Uzhgorod is the heart of Zakarpattya region, and one of the best tourist places to visit in western Ukraine.
+One of the best reasons to visit Uzhgorod is Google’s scarce and uninformative response to this query.
+Hidden in the Carpathians, Uzhgorod is the heart of the Zakarpattya region, and one of the best tourist places to visit in western Ukraine.
 This is something that many locals know.
 For travelers from other countries, however, Uzhgorod is often outshined by such major names as Kyiv, Lviv, or Odesa.

 And it really shouldn’t be this way…